coq-community/manifesto/README.md

   of the impact of their compatibility breaking changes to Coq.

-  Then, under the impulse of Thomas Braibant, Coq started using OPAM, the OCaml package manager, to deliver coq-contribs to users.
+  Then, under the impulse of Thomas Braibant, Coq started using OPAM, the OCaml package manager, to deliver contribs to users.
   This allowed for a distributed maintenance model where developers of Coq packages could maintain their packages on their own, while continuing to reach users easily.